-Join Scott Hargis for an in-depth discussion in this video Understanding the why behind real estate photos, part of Learn Real Estate Photography: The Basics.
+Join Scott Hargis for an in-depth discussion in this video Understanding the why behind real estate photos, part of Learning Real Estate Photography.

 - Before we do anything, let's just sit down for a minute and talk about why we're really here.
 And I mean, like, why with a capital W. Why do we do real estate photography, what's it about?
 The simple answer, the obvious answer is well we're trying to sell a house so we're here to take pictures so we can sell a house.
 I'm gonna argue that that's actually a little bit na誰ve.
 And I think that the best real estate agents would tell you.
 Well, they may or may not be conscious of it but the best real estate agents know that the real goal all the time is getting the next listing.